 Postboks 2099, Øster Farimagsgade 5 opg.
 B, 1014 København K, 15 Øster Farimagsgade 5, Building: 15-0-15

 Qualitative methods and research ethics.
 Medical anthropology and medical technology.
 Organ donation and organ transplantation.
 Science and Technology Studies.
 Perceptions of the body and death, as well as the problems surrounding the brain death criteria.
 Sense-making strategies, grieving processes, hope, heroism, identity, narratives, gift exchange, commodification and kinship and relatedness.

-In 2019 I recieved the Carlsberg Foundation Monograph Fellowship and am working on my book on organ donation and donor families.
+I hold a Carlsberg Foundation Monograph Fellowship and am working on my book on organ donation and donor families.
 And in 2014, I recieved a Senior Research Stipend from the Danish Heart Foundation.

 I am also a member of the Semper Ardens project MEINWE (PI Mette Nordahl Svendsen) investigating personlized medicine in the Danish Welfare State.